 The finalists for the ‘My Best School Trip’ Award 2022

 A shortlisted collection of entries was assessed by our judging panel and the finalists and overall winner chosen.
 Reading the entries was a wonderful experience yet again.
-So, let us introduce you to those in the running for this year’s special accolade.
+So, let us celebrate all the amazing experiences that made this year’s shortlist.

 AKS Lytham, Lytham St Anne’s for its Year 7 Geography residential to Ingleton